 CE #1: Agency Cost Savings Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Total staff cost eliminated for biennial recertification of 48% of eligible households in dollars (decrease) = \$31,362.
 Staffing cost in 2009 for annual recertification of 208 public housing and 405 Section 8, in 2011 for eligible elderly / disabled households for a total of 613 x \$107 per recertification = \$65,512.
 Expected staff cost for recertification of 52% of eligible households after implementation of biennial recertification = \$34,150.
-Recertification of 283 of 644 eligible households reduced agency cost by 44% for a total decrease of \$30,281.
-No.
+Recertification of 296 of 626 eligible households reduced agency cost by 48% for a total decrease of \$31,672 .
+No

 CE #2: Staff Time Savings Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Total time eliminated to complete the biennial recertification of 48% of eligible households in staff hours (decrease) = 1,177.
 Staffing hours in 2009 for annual recertification of 208 public housing, and 405 Section 8, in 2011 for eligible elderly / disabled households for a total of 613 x 4 hours per recertification (in hours) = 2,452.
 Expected staff time for recertification of 52% of eligible households after implementation of biennial recertification (in hours) = 1,275.
-Reduced staff hours by (283 recertifications x 4) = 1,132 .
-No.
+Reduced staff hours by (296 recertifications x 4) = 1,184.
+No

-CE #5: Increase in Agency Rental Revenue This Activity is meant to be revenue neutral; increase in agency rental revenue is not applicable e so there is no base eline or benchmark data.
-This metric do es not apply.
-Unit of Measurement I Raseline I Renchmark I Outcome I Total Household Contributions to- wards housing assistance (increase).
-Household contributions Expected household Contributions after implementation of the activity (in dollars) = 0 Expected household Contributions after implementation of the activity (in dollars) = 0
+CE #5: Increase in Agency Rental Revenue This Activity is meant to be revenue neutral; increase in agency rental revenue is not applicable so there is no baseline or benchmark data.
+This metric does not apply.
+Unit of Measurement Baseline Baseline Benchmark Outcome Benchmark Achieved?
+Total Household contributions to-wards housing assistance (increase).
+Household contributions prior to implementation of the activity (in dollars) = 0 Expected household contributions after implementation of the activity (in dollars) = 0 Not a revenue generating activity.
+N/A